Shakespeare and the English Renaissance

 (teaching now)

 I teach and have taught a variety of academic writing courses for undergraduate and doctoral students.
-I am also involved with the Faculty of Arts Doctoral College.
-You can read the Proceedings of the Second Faculty of Arts Doctoral College Conference here.
+I am also involved with the Faculty of Arts Doctoral College (FADC) where I teach academic writing.
+FADC publishes a special issue of Kulturella Perspektiv biannually.
+You can find the latest special issue here

 .